 Departments may wish to hire or retain faculty and highly specialized scientific staff who are non-immigrants who are eligible for TN (Trade National) visa status.
 Departments should contact the OIS to review the job title and job duties to ensure the position fits into an occupation on the TN list.

 "The North American Free Trade Agreement (NAFTA) created special economic and trade relationships for the United States, Canada, and Mexico.
 The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level."
 (USCIS)

 Permanent residents of Canada or Mexico are not eligible for the TN visa.
 Only citizens of Canada or Mexico qualify.

 TN status may be granted for an initial period of up to three years and may be extended indefinitely in three-year increments.

 Departments may wish to hire or retain faculty and highly specialized scientific staff who are non-immigrants who are eligible for TN visa status.
 Departments should contact Amy Ramirez with a job description and a copy of the resume/CV of the prospective employee to determine whether TN eligibility criteria are met.

 Acquiring TN status

-For TN employees outside the U.S., they will acquire TN status at the border.
-For those currently in the U.S., either as TN employees or another non-immigrant status, they may acquire/extend TN status by traveling outside the U.S. and seeking readmission at the border.
-For those currently in the U.S., TN status may also be acquired or extended by filing Form I-129 with U.S. Citizenship & Immigration Services.
+For TN employees outside the United States, they will acquire TN status at the border.
+For those currently in the United States, either as TN employees or another non-immigrant status, they may acquire/extend TN status by traveling outside the United States and seeking readmission at the border.
+For those currently in the United States, TN status also may be acquired or extended by filing Form I-129 with U.S. Citizenship and Immigration Services.
 Please consult Amy Ramirez about this process if interested.